vuhrmeister/vscode-meteor/README.md

 This extension brings support for Meteor to Visual Studio Code.
 The goal is to create an extension with complete support specific to Meteor.

 > It's currently under development and the set of features is limited.
-See the list below for more details.
+See below for more details.

 ## Features